OffchainLabs/zig-on-stylus/WALKTHROUGH.md

 const allocator = std.heap.WasmAllocator;
 ```

 Our code compiles, but will it deploy onchain?
-Run `cargo stylus check --wasm-file-path=main.wasm` and see:
+Run `cargo stylus check --wasm-file=main.wasm` and see:

 ```
 Caused by:
     missing import memory_grow
 ```

 What's wrong?
-This means that the WasmAllocator from the Zig standard library should actually be using our special `memory_grow` hostio function underneath the hood.
-We can fix this by copying over the WasmAllocator.zig file from the standard library, and modifying a single line to use `memory_grow`.
+This means that the WasmAllocator from the Zig standard library should actually be using our special `pay_for_memory_grow` hostio function underneath the hood.
+We can fix this by copying over the WasmAllocator.zig file from the standard library, and modifying a single line to use `pay_for_memory_grow`.

 You can find this file under `WasmAllocator.zig` in this repository, so just download it and put it next to your `main.zig`.
 We can now use it: